Qyuzet/react-redux-counter/README.md

 ## Installation

-Follow these steps to run the project locally:
+Follow these steps to run the project locally (_note: make sure your boilerplate is prepared, this GitHub doesn't include the nodes package_":

 ### Prerequisites